 A list of the current fees charged to retail Investors is available on the Website.
 The amounts (or calculation methods) and the types of fees charged are subject to modification from time to time in accordance with the Investor Agreement.

 Harmoney and its related companies may be paid a commission or other financial benefit by any person in connection with any loan or the Harmoney Peer-to-Peer Service.

 Can Harmoney (and its related companies) use the Harmoney service?

 Harmoney, its related companies, and their directors, shareholders and employees are not entitled to use the Harmoney Peer-to-Peer Service as Borrowers.

 Harmoney, its related companies, and any of their directors, shareholders, employees and advisers (in their own capacities) may use the Harmoney Peer-to-Peer Service as Investors at any time, subject to compliance with the Harmoney Conflicts of Interests Policy set out on the Website.
 Although Harmoney has the ability to be an Investor, it does not invest in loans arranged through the Peer-to-Peer Service.
-Harmoney may invest in loans via the Wholesale Funding Model from time to time through Harmoney Nominees Limited.
+Harmoney may invest in loans via the Wholesale Funding Model from time to time through Harmoney Nominee Limited.

 What interests does Harmoney have which may materially adversely impact on Harmoney’s ability to have fair, orderly and transparent systems and processes?